- Solar advice hub

 There’s no publicly available list of eligible cars or chargers, unfortunately, but you can use Octopus’s tool to find out if yours are compatible.
 Many vehicles do work with Intelligent Octopus Go, including models made by brands like Audi, Ford, Tesla, and Volkswagen.

-This means the off-peak rate for Octopus Go is shorter than it is for Intelligent Octopus Go, as well as being 20% more expensive.
+This means the off-peak rate for Octopus Go is 20% more expensive than it is on Intelligent Octopus Go, as well as being an hour shorter.

-And with Intelligent Octopus Go, you can charge your car for 7p per kWh outside of the off-peak period, if you use the app to request a charge in advance.
+With Intelligent Octopus Go, you can also charge your car for 7p per kWh outside of the off-peak period, if you use the app to request a charge in advance.
 Octopus Go doesn’t offer this feature.

 Why did Octopus set up Intelligent Octopus Go?